 Jesse is a native of Princeton, New Jersey, where he grew up singing countertenor in a cathedral men-and-boys choir.
 Jesse majored in music and philosophy at Brown University.
 During Jesse’s early career in church music, he was also an organist, choir director, and composer; his pieces continue to be performed and recorded by choirs around the country.

-Jesse lives in Berkeley and works as a fundraiser for the non-profit environmental law firm Earthjustice.
-He is an avid cyclist, hiker, tennis player, home brewer of ales, and coffee roaster, and is a loyal fan of the Oakland A’s.
-Jesse sings in honor of his new baby son Mason, in memory of his beloved daughter Margaret, and with the support of his wife and muse, Lindsey.
+Jesse lives in Oakland and works as a fundraiser for the Greater Good Science Center at UC Berkeley.
+He is an avid hiker, biker, and rock climber, a home brewer of ales and roaster of coffee, and a loyal fan of the Oakland A’s.
+Jesse sings in honor of his young sons Mason and Sage, and with love for Lindsey and Margaret.

 Jamie Apgar, countertenor, is a Ph.D.
 Candidate in Musicology at the University of California, Berkeley, where he is completing a dissertation entitled “Singing ‘By Course’ and the Politics of Public Worship in the Church of England, c1560-c1640.”
 He has presented his research at conferences in the US and UK, and has two publications due out next year.
 During his time at Cal, he has maintained an active performance career, singing countertenor and playing keyboard with numerous church and chamber ensembles.
 He is currently the Associate for Music at All Souls Episcopal Parish in Berkeley, where he plays the organ, directs the choirs, and oversees the music program.
 Jamie lives in Berkeley with his wife, Melanie, an opera scholar whom he met in his Ph.D. program; when not scrutinizing assumptions about music and culture, they love cooking, laughing, walking in the sun, and lounging on the couch.